 |---|---|---|---|---|---|---|

-| Ahnapee (Algoma) Record | Schooner | Evening Star | 1878-12-12 | 4 | The Evening Star, Capt.
-Doak's craft, was in port last Monday. | |
+| Ahnapee (Algoma) Record | Schooner | Evening Star | 1879-12-04 | 4 | Alex Doak, of the schooner Evening Star, exchanged a few words on our streets last Monday. | |

 | Ahnapee (Algoma) Record | Schooner | Evening Star | 1880-01-08 | 4 | Is to receive new decks and deck beams and be lengthened 16 feet. | |

-| Ahnapee (Algoma) Record | Schooner | Evening Star | 1879-10-23 | 4 | The schooner, lumber laden for Chicago, was lying at anchor off this port yesterday, windbound. | |
+| Ahnapee (Algoma) Record | Schooner | Evening Star | 1880-11-25 | 3 | The schooner Evening Star has been released from the beach at Escanaba. | |

 This database is a cooperative effort of the Wisconsin Underwater Archaeology Association (WUAA), the Wisconsin Historical Society (WHS), and the University of Wisconsin Sea Grant Institute.
 The project is spearheaded by WUAA member Russel Leitz, who helped develop a framework for the database and painstakingly combed through 54 years of the Ahnapee (Algoma) Record, 87 years of the Door County Advocate and 40 years of the Manitowoc Pilot for maritime news.
 The more than 50,000 references are the fruit of his labor alone.